 Getting A Council House on Medical Ground

-Disability can be in the form of a mental or substantial physical condition, which has a long term adverse impact on the ability to conduct normal day to day activities.
+Disability can be in the form of a mental or substantial physical condition, which has a long-term adverse impact on the ability to conduct normal day-to-day activities.

-For those who suffer from some form of disability, in the choice based lettings, they are given priority.
+For those who suffer from some form of disability, in the choice-based lettings, they are given priority.
 You can apply for a review of an allocation on health grounds where-

 You should be able to tell about the health issue to the authority and request a review if you find that you cannot get the dwelling due to your current immigration status or are not qualified to get it.

-One can request for a review in the case, are not satisfied with the kind of property allocated, like the house in poor conditions or the ones that need huge repair work,
+One can request a review in the case, are not satisfied with the kind of property allocated, like the house in poor conditions or the ones that need huge repair work,

 Or ask for review citing medical issues or welfare needs,